matthewberger/matthewberger.github.io/teaching/vaml/spring2019/project/index.md

 * **Project Updates**: what do you plan to have done by each of the updates?
 Be as specific as possible: outline all of the work that you will need to consider for each update.
 * **Project Submission**: post-updates, what do you need to do to wrap up the project?
 How do you plan to perform evaluation?
 Compare against your baseline?

+**Proposal Presentations will be held on January 23rd**.
+You will be expected to present your proposed work to the class, as a 5-minute presentation.

-**Project Proposals are due on January 21st**.
+**Project Proposals are due on January 28th**.
 This refers to the document consisting of the above information.

-**Proposal Presentations will be held on January 21st**.
-You will be expected to present your proposed work to the class, as a 5-minute presentation.

 ## Baseline (Related Work)